menu

 Understanding The Output of Solar Panels

 The output of solar photovoltaic (PV) systems is rated in kilowatts (kW) or watts (W).
-Solar panels rated 1kW can provide about 4 kilowatt-hours (kWh) of electricity a day.
+Solar panels for homes that are rated 1kW can provide about 4 kilowatt-hours (kWh) of electricity a day.
 This means that a 6.6kW system is capable of delivering about 26.4kWh on a regular sunny day.

-Although the sizes of solar panels can vary depending on their brands and types, a 6.6kW system is typically composed of around 20 x 330W panels or 18 x 370W panels.
+Although the sizes of solar panels you can use for your house can vary depending on their brands and types, a 6.6kW system is typically composed of around 20 x 330W panels or 18 x 370W panels.
 Keep in mind that this information only serves as an example to provide you with a rough idea about the size and capacity of an average system.
 The actual size that you’ll need will still depend on other factors, such as your home’s daily energy consumption and the available space that can accommodate the panels.

 Determining Your Electricity Usage